gvwilson/thirdbit/src/fiction/iffy/index.md

 ## Chapter 13

-There were Marines on board the hovercraft, all apparently imprinted with the same taciturn personality.
+The Marines on board the hovercraft all seemed to be imprinted with the same taciturn personality.
 Two of them marched Edson down a corridor while Doctor Johel explained to Iffy that the Ecologist would be fine.